 This price and widespread availability make it very accessible to a broad market.
 You can even get support for it via a ticketing system – not bad for something free, huh?
 The only caveat is the need for an active internet connection for use.

-The list of best grammar checkers we’ve rounded up for 2022 is packed with strong contenders.
+The list of best grammar checkers we’ve rounded up is packed with strong contenders.
 Beyond this list, hundreds of some form or other of these are available floating around the web.

 The question that immediately springs to mind is, “How do I choose the best one?”
 Although each of us has unique needs and usage models, you can look towards a few areas for the answer.